ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

             _validator.ValidateCreditCard(stringValueNode.Value);
     }

-    // define how a literal is parsed to the native .NET type. public override object ParseLiteral(IValueNode valueSyntax,
+    // define how a value node is parsed to the native .NET type public override object ParseLiteral(IValueNode valueSyntax,
         bool withDefaults = true)
     {